Parliament House, New Delhi: Design

+PM at the unveiling ceremony of the National Emblem at New Parliament Building, in New Delhi on July 11, 2022.

 The new building is triangular in shape and is situated besides the old building.
 Spread across an area of 64500 m2, the new building has four floors.
 The building has a built up area of 20866 m2 with an open-sky area of 2000 m2, and split into three sections.
 It is designed to be of the same height as the old building and was built to be earthquake resistant.

 The new Parliament House has three gates named, Gyan Dwar (Knowledge gate), Shakti Dwar (Power gate), and Karma Dwar (Karma gate).
 The building has six entrances named after mythological creatures, those being Gaja (elephant), Ashva (horse), Garuda (eagle like bird), Makara (sea creature), Shardula (composite animal with a lion's body and head of another animal), and Hamsa (swan), whose statues stand guard on both sides of the respective entrances.
 The Indian flag is hoisted at the Gaja Dwar, and the Makara Dwar opens up to the old parliament building.
 A large 6.5 m high cast sculpture of the Indian national emblem, weighing 9500 kg, is placed on top of the building.

 The three sections of the building are based on India's national symbols, those being the banyan tree, the peacock, and the lotus.
 The complex has separate chambers for the Lok Sabha and the Rajya Sabha, the two houses of India's bicameral legislature.
 The Lok Sabha chamber is designed on a blue-green theme, and has a seating capacity for 888 members.
 The Rajya Sabha chamber is designed on a red theme, and has a seating capacity for 384 members.
 The Lok Sabha chamber can be expanded to house 1,272 members in case of a joint session of the parliament.
 A sculpture of the Ashoka Chakra is placed above the speaker's seat in both of the chambers.
 The Sengol, a silver and gold plated 1.5 m (5 ft) long sceptre adorned by the image of a Nandi, is placed besides the seat of the speaker in the Lok Sabha chamber.